sambritton/Max_Entropy_Python/README.md

 7: gamma (0-1) default 0.9

 To run a short simulation, cd to the GLYCOLYSIS_TCA_GOGAT folder.
-Use the command: python ./GLYCOLYSIS_TCA_GOGAT_FUNCTION 1 4 0 1e-06 0.05 2
+Use the command in one of the batch scripts: python ./GLYCOLYSIS_TCA_GOGAT_FUNCTION 1 4 0 1e-06 0.05 2